 Click on the links along the left side of this page to see what the artists here at Smith Center High School are doing this year and what the artists accomplished during the 2016-17 school year.

-New high school art history has also been recently posted - click on Art History for the link.
+New high school art history has also been recently posted - click on Art History on the left side of this page for the link.
+During this Fall semester, we looked exclusively at American art.

 On October 4, Al Leal, a Red Cloud resident who restores historical buildings for a living, visited the high school art room to talk to art and construction students.
 Mr. Leal talked about his past projects, and we discussed the importance of restoring old buildings for future generations to use and appreciate.